noprompt/meander/doc/understanding.md

 #  Understanding Meander's Pattern Matching Macros

 Meander has a few different macros that allow different capabilities for pattern matching.
-At first glance it might not be obvious with function you should use, in this article we will explore the differences between them and talk about when to use what.
+At first glance it might not be obvious which function you should use, in this article we will explore the differences between them and talk about when to use what.

 ## [**Match**]()